sarahmcole/hist3814o_final_project/PARADATA FINAL PROJECT.md

 As I mentioned above, these "local events" were most often personal visits.
 I decided to network model the relationships between people and places in the January 1895 _Equity_.
 I loaded a .csv of the visits in this format: `place from, place to` into Gephi.
 I then ran the ForceAtlas2 algorithm to create an initial network.
 I calculated the PageRank - the relative "prestige" of each place, or how likely one area is to connect to any other - and sized the nodes based on relative PageRank.
 This created a network of locations based on how many people visited to or from that place.

 Then, I added a second node type to my network by importing .csvs containing the information: `person, place visited` and `person, place lived`.
 This allowed me to visualize which residents may have been connected through their travels, even if they didn't necessarily visit each other.
 I organized these through the ForceAtlas2 layout, but I did not calculate PageRank, because I wasn't sure if the algorithm was designed for bimodal networks.
 I also decided not to create any edges between people in order to simplify my already-crowded network.
 Nor did I I also created a network connecting only people, without nodes for locations, but I found the bimodal network much more interesting.
-I coloured nodes for people orange and nodes for places green, resulting in this visualization:
+I coloured nodes for people orange and nodes for places green.
+Please see this [github repo](https://github.com/sarahmcole/hist3814o_final_project) or [my Wordpress post](http://sarahmcole.ca/hist3814o/paradata-what-is-there-to-do-around-here-anyway-visualizing-social-ties-in-the-equity-1895/) for the final visualization and graphml file.

-Network model of visits in January 1895 _Equity_

 The most fascinating part of this network, for me, is the centrality of Ottawa.
 Shawville has the most connections by far, but Ottawa is the connecting piece between many of the different regions.
 I wasn't expecting it, but it makes sense that Ottawa, as the biggest city in the region, would be a hub for travel.
 I was also surprised by the importance of Quyon; I wonder if this has to do more with the correspondant from Quyon (who reported the visits to the region in a letter to the _Equity_) was particularly attentive, or if Quyon was a central location in the region.
 I'm also interested in the chunks that jumped off of the main graph, although some seem to be mistakes (I noticed a node coloured orange but labelled "Quyon" in one of them, suggesting that they should be connected to the main Quyon node).
 It's interesting, for example, that Murrel's Settlement and Clarendon are off by themselves, and that Montreal is primarily connected to the network through Parkman.